Estimate Time5 min

 Understanding the basics of investing

-Investing is putting your money to work in a stock, bond, or other financial instruments with the potential of making a profit.
-It's less intimidating than you may think, and you don't need to be a finance guru to understand and start investing.
-All you need is a little familiarity with some of the main concepts.
+Investing is putting your money to work in a stock, bond, mutual fund, exchange-traded fund (EFT), or other financial instruments with the potential of making a profit.
+It's less intimidating than you may think, and you don't need to be a finance guru to understand.
+All you need is familiarity with some main concepts.
 Here are the basics.

 A few types of investments you may be familiar with:

 • Stocks.
-These are issued by companies and are also referred to as shares.
-When you buy a stock, you become a partial owner of that company.
+When you buy shares of a stock, you become a partial owner of that company.
 Stocks offer more growth potential than bonds, but also carry more risk.
 Stocks are also called equities.

 • Bonds.
 When you buy a bond from a government entity or company, you're lending them money.
-And like any lender, you expect to be paid back in full, plus interest.
+Like any lender, you expect to be paid back in full, plus interest.
 Bonds generally have less risk than stocks, but offer lower return potential.
 Bonds are also called fixed income.

 • Mutual funds.
 This is a collection of stocks or bonds that's professionally managed.
 Mutual funds pool your money with other investors to purchase securities.
 The price is based on the value of the securities held in the fund at the end of the trading day.